rossrobino/drab/apps/docs/src/pages/index.md

 </drab-fullscreen>
 ```

-## Built on the web platform
+## Features

 - Each element is a [custom element](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements).
 So you can use them [with a framework](/getting-started/#frameworks), without one, or directly in a markdown file.
 These components will work [regardless of your project's architecture](https://jakelazaroff.com/words/web-components-will-outlive-your-javascript-framework/).
-- drab does _not_ use the [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM), so you can style content within these elements as usual with CSS.
+- drab does **_not_** use the [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM), so you can style content within these elements as usual with CSS.
-- Each element can be imported, extended, named, and used however you see fit.
+- If you are writing JavaScript, each element can be imported, extended, named, and used however you see fit.

-## Minimal bundle size
+- The library is [small](https://bundlephobia.com/package/drab), with zero dependencies.

-- drab is [small](https://bundlephobia.com/package/drab), has zero dependencies, and is not built on top of web component framework.
+- drab is not built on top of a web component framework.

 ---